daanishgoyal/myLearningPlace/Sprint2.md

     - Relation_Teacher_Skills

 - Added validation checks in the API's for validating the input requests.
-- Added unit test cases
+- Added unit test cases for the following:
+    - To check if the connection to DB is successful
+    - To check if any table is empty
+    - To check if the search API is working as expected
+    - To check if the comments API is working as expected.

 ### Unit tests Backend
 Steps to run :-